 Note the Second: I make broad statements in this piece; any discussion of culture is extremely complex and open to nuance and one blog post cannot do that justice

-The folklore game jam has helped me realize what bothers me with a lot of the conversation around decolonizing games.
+The folklore game jam has helped me realize what bothers me with a lot of the conversation around making anti-colonial games.* (*Many people use the term "decolonizing games"; I've moved away from that term, since decolonization should not be separated from its real-word actions; in other words, decolonization is not a metaphor.)

 I didn’t plan on making a folklore game; then I ended up making two.
 One is based on a Cherokee story; the other was inspired by a Scottish story.
 As I worked on the games I found myself revisiting the stories I grew up on.
 Looking at Cherokee and Scottish stories at the same time made one thing very clear: folklore reveals a lot about culture.
 It captures the values we want to pass on from one generation to the next.

 This statement may seem a little “no duh” for anyone who has considered folklore before.
 But it feels revolutionary in this moment to me because folklore takes the unspoken values and make them blatant.
 It takes the cultural assumptions and teaches them outright.
 I’ve returned to a number of stories I grew up on with a new eye, and feel like I’m crystallizing in my mind the unspoken, transmitted values that surrounded me throughout my life.